- U.S. Treasury Curve: Treasury yields increased through 10 years, fell for longer maturities, and the curve flattened (See Figure 1).

-- Corporate Market Technicals: Investment grade (IG) corporate fixed-rate bond supply for October was more than $143 billion.
+- Corporate Market Technicals: Investment grade (IG) fixed-rate bond supply for October was more than $143 billion.
 IG fund flows were about $5 billion.

 Municipal Market Review

 Municipal bond yields followed a pattern similar to Treasuries.
 Overall, the curve flattened with the largest rise in yields coming in the 5 year maturity while 10- to 30-year yields rose less.
 (See Figure 2).

 By month end, yields migrated higher by 8bps in 2-years, and closed 14, 7 and 2bps higher across 5-, 10-, and 30-year spots, respectively, per MMD.
 The 2s5s curve steepened 6bps, while the 2s10s and 2s30s curves flattened by 1bp and 6bps, respectively.